Members of Department

 Pupils complete an introduction to History in which they are introduced to key concepts and historical skills.
 Pupils then carry out a detailed study of Norman Ireland.
 The year finishes with the Black Death.

-Pupils carry out major investigations into the Ulster Plantations and the Great Famine in Ireland.
+Pupils carry out major investigations into the significance of Henry VIII, the Ulster Plantation and the Great Famine in Ireland.

 The twentieth century is the focus of Year 10.
 Pupils research key events and then carry out an in-depth study of the Holocaust.
 This is followed by a study of the causes of the partition of Ireland which leads on to Ireland since partition.